 “Justy,” I said gently as I stroked his arm, “Don’t worry about the promise you made not to eat sugar.
-It’s New Year’s Eve.
-You’re with your friends.
-We’re on vacation.
-Maybe today was not a good day to make that promise.
-You can have the croissant if you want.”
+It’s New Year’s Eve; You’re with your friends; We’re on vacation; Maybe today was not a good day to make that promise.
+Eat the croissant.”

-Justin stared at the croissant.
+Justin stared at it.
 His little lips tightened as he thought about it.
 “No, mommy.
 I’m not going to eat any.”

-I prodded him.
 “Justin, you realize you didn’t make this promise to me.
 You made this promise to yourself.
-I will not be disappointed if you eat the croissant.
-You’re not letting me down if you eat it.
+I won’t be disappointed at all if you eat the croissant.
 I want you to be happy and enjoy yourself.”